vincenzoml/VoxLogicA/README.md

 Derived operators:
 ------------------

-See stdlib.imgql
+See the file stdlib.imgql in the same directory as the VoxLogicA executable.

 COMPILING
 =========

 install .net core (portable) 2.1, cd to the "src" subdirectory of the repository type "make release-OS" where OS is one of linux-x64, osx-x64, win-x64.
 Find your executables in the "releases" subdirectory of the repository.
-If you don't have make, read the Makefile; dotnet build IS supported for compiling.
+If you don't have make, read the comments at the beginning Makefile; the command dotnet build is used for compiling, but you need to set a RID for selecting the right binary libraries to be imported.